Conda for Bioinformatics

 conda env list

-conda install -c bioconda "tool-name=version"
+conda install -c bioconda -c conda-forge nanoq seqkit

-mamba install -c bioconda tool-set
+mamba install -c bioconda flye medaka # faster

 # Reproducibility